 The book is about Elizabeth Bennet, the second of five daughters, who live in Meryton.
-Jane, the eldest, is the most beautiful, and when a young rich man moves in to the neighbourhood, he almost instantly gets his eyes on Jane.
-The young man, mr Bingley, is an openharted and nice man, totaly contrary to his best friend, Mr Darcy.
+Jane, the eldest, is the most beautiful, and When a young rich man moves in to the neighborhood, he almost Instantly gets his eyes on Jane.
+The young man, Mr. Bingley, is an openharted and nice man, totaly Contrary to his best friend, Mr. Darcy.
 Darcy on his side gets his eyes on Lizzy, but after hearing some mean gossip and acting after her first impression, she rejects him.
-But after some terrible misfortunes in her family, she sees that he is not that bad after all.
-And as allways in jane Austins books, it ends happily.
+But after some terrible misfortunes in her family, she sees That he is not that bad after all.
+And as allways in Jane Austin's books, it ends happily.

-She also use to study other peoples characters, but when she met Darcy, it became very difficult.
-That, I think, is one of the reasons why she changed her mind about him.
+She finns use to study other peoples characters, but When She met Darcy, it Became Very difficult.
+That, I think, is one of the Reasons Why she changed her mind about him.

 I would like to describe them all, but there are too many.

-An other example of heavy language, is when the highly respected Catherine de Bourgh speaks.
-“While in their cradles, we planned the union: and now, at the moment when the wishes of both sisters would be accomplished, in their marriage, to be prevented by a young woman of inferior birth, of no importance in the world, and wholly unallied to the family!”
+An other example of heavy language, ice When The highly Respected Catherine de Bourgh speaks.
+"While In Their cradles, we planned the union: and now, at the moment When The wishes of Both sisters would be accomplished, In Their marriage, to be prevented by a young woman of inferior birth, of no importance in the world, and Wholly unallied to the family! "

 She has a very Engaging way of writing, so you don't want to stop reading.
 You get very Involved in the story, and wonder how did it continue after the book, did they get children, etc.

 I also read a book, by another author, thats Continued the story.